Our lower legs can sometimes get inflamed or itchy. This is known as dermatitis.

 Contact eczema / dermatitis

-Contact eczema can be caused by external irritants such as body lotions and creams, or by clothing that contains wool.
+Contact eczema/dermatitis accounts for 70-90% of all occupational skin disease.
+It is an iflammatory skin condition caused by external irritants such as body lotions and creams, or by clothing that contains wool.

 Atopic eczema / dermatitis